-©2001-2018 Privateer Press, Inc. All Rights Reserved.
-Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Crucible Guard, Cryx®, Cygnar®, Khador®, Protectorate of Menoth®, Protectorate, Retribution of Scyrah®, Retribution, warcaster®, warjack®, HORDES®, Circle Orboros®, Circle Grynsmin: The Wicked Harvest, Grynkin, Legion of Everblight®, Legion, Skorne®, Trollbloods®, Trollblood, warbeast, Steamroller, War Room, and all associated logos and set rademarks of Privateer Press, Inc. Permission is hereby granted to photocopy and retain electronic copies.
-Any such duplications shall be intended solely for personal use and must maintain all copyrights, trademarks, or other notices contained therein or preserve all marks associated therewith.
-Privateer Press reserves the right to remove this permission or revise contents herein at any
+2001-2021 Privateer Press, Inc. All Rights Reserved.
+Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Cryx®, Cygnar®, Khador®, Protectorate of Menoth®, Protectorate, Retribution of Scyralø®, tribution, warcaster®, warjack®, HORDES®, Circle Orboros®, Circle, Grymkin, Grymkin: The Wickel Harvest, Legion of Everblight®, Legion, Skorne®, Trollblood, Warbeast, Steamroller, War Room, Infernals, and all associated gos and slogma are trademarks of Privateer Press, Inc. Permission is hereby granted to photocopy and retain electronic copies.
+Any such duplications shall be intended solely for personal, non-commercial use and must maintain all copyrights, idemarks, or other notices contained therein or preserve all marks associated therewith.
+Privateer Press reserves the right to remove this permission or revise contents herein at any time for any reason.

-SCENARIO 2 STANDOFF
+SCENARIO 2 BUNKERS

-Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, the opponent immediately scores 2 control points.
+Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster, warlock, or infernal master completely within 12" of their table edge, their opponent immediately scores 2 control points.

-Scenario Elements: Mark two rectangular zones ( $6^{"} \times 12^{"}$ ) and two circular zones ( $12^{"}$ diameter) and place two objectives in accordance with the diagram below.
+Scenario Elements: Mark two rectangular zones ( $6^{"} \times 12^{"}$ ) and place two flags and two objectives in accordance with the diagram below.
 Starting on the second player's second turn, at the end of each player's turn, a player earns control points (CP) as follows:

+- Zone: Control = 1 CP

-- Zone: Control = 1 CP - Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective)
+- Flag: Control = 1 CP

+- Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective)